Why I'm Biking Around the World

 According to my mom, who would know about such things, my first words were, "Bye-bye."

-I've been leaning into that sentiment every since, traveling whenever I can, seeing the world, having A Look Around.
-I even did a doctorate in cultural psychology to support my habit, and have plied my skills as a social scientist to check out six continents.
+I've been leaning into that sentiment every since, traveling whenever I can, seeing the world, having a look around.
+I even did a doctorate in cultural psychology to support my habit, plying my skills as a behavioral scientist to check out six continents.
 (Antarctica, consider yourself warned.)

 I wasn't the only one with this idea.
 In 2018, Jenny Graham smashed the women's record for fastest circumnavigation of the world by bicycle.
 News of her radness finally percolated in my direction.
 I got ideas.